 Legos were my most favorite toy as a child and they still are today.
 My wife allows me to tap into this childhood memory every so often.
 I have a vast collection of sets and minifigs from my childhood and adulthood, and this love for Legos was rekindled when I had my son Ethan.

 I noticed one day that Ethan liked to line up his Lego minifigs on the floor but his sister Grace would just come by and take or knock them down.
 That is when I decided to create a shelf for his Lego Minifigures.
 Here is a picture of the end product.
-You can find it on my Etsy Shop Here or you can purchase it on our website here.
+You can find it on my Etsy Shop Here.

 The process to create the shelf wasn’t that difficult.
 The hardest part was creating the keyhole on the back of the shelf to flush-mount to the wall.
 You can see the keyhole in the picture below.
 I created a special router jig to get the holes in the perfect place as I had to repeat this process several times and I needed consistency in my products.